DevExpress-Examples/asp-net-web-forms-drop-down-get-selected-values-on-the-server/Readme.md

-# Drop Down Edit for ASP.NET Web Forms - How to get selected values from a list box on the server.
+# Drop Down Edit for ASP.NET Web Forms - How to get selected values from a list box on the server
 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/e2252/)**
 <!-- run online end -->